 Electric vehicle fast charging network

-The McGowan Government is creating Australia’s longest electric vehicle fast charging network by installing charging stations at 45 locations across the state.
-Installation of the charging stations is scheduled to begin in mid-2022 with the network fully operational by January 2024.
+The McGowan Government is creating Australia’s longest electric vehicle fast charging network by installing charging stations at 49 locations across the state.
+Installation of the charging stations is scheduled to begin in November 2022 with the network fully operational by January 2024.

 The intended locations of the stations have been identified by energy providers Synergy and Horizon Power in consultation with a variety of experts and stakeholders.
 View the locations for the charging stations

 Electric vehicle information brochure